kubeshop/monokle-cli/README.md

 ## Using on CI/CD pipelines

-> We have dedicated [`Monokle GitHub Bot`](#monokle-github-bot) to integrate centralized policy management into GitHub CI/CD pipelines which gives more extensive integration than using CLI directly.
+> We have dedicated [`Monokle GitHub Bot`](#monokle-github-bot) to integrate centralized policy management into GitHub CI/CD pipelines which gives tighter integration with Monokle Cloud than using CLI directly.

 To use Monokle CLI as part of CI/CD pipeline, it needs to be installed first and then simply run with `monokle validate path/to/resources`.